PRP Joint Injections

 Dr. Michael McKay will simply inject the platelet rich plasma into the affected area.
 Once the affected ligament, tendon, or joint is injected with PRP, the healing process begins.

-How does PRP function?
+How Does PRP Function?

 Once the PRP is injected in the affected area, the platelets begin a powerful regenerative process.
 They release growth factors and these factors will increase circulation and attract stem cells to the region.
 The stem cells will repair damaged tissues and build new tissue.